vittorioromeo/bcs_thesis/source/30_ecst/70_proxies.md

 auto execute_systems();
 ```

 These functions are accessed through the `context::step` method, which creates a step proxy and passes it to an user-defined function.
-The method also accepts a variadic number of `fs_refresh...` refresh event handler functions: the feature will be covered in [the "advanced features" chapter](#chap_advfeats).
+The method also accepts a variadic number of `fs_refresh...` refresh event handler functions: the feature will be covered in [Chapter 12](#chap_advfeats).

 ```cpp
 template <typename TFStep, typename...
 TFsRefresh>